1. The Canada-United Kingdom Trade Continuity Agreement Implementation Act received Royal Assent on March 17, 2021 and came into force on .

 3. CUKTCA beneficiary has the same meaning as in subsection 2(1) of the Customs Tariff Act.

 4. Information regarding the CUKTCA and the text of the Agreement can be found on the Global Affairs Canada Web site.

 5. CUKTCA’s proposed regulatory amendments and new regulations can be found in Customs Notice 21-08, Proposed Regulatory Amendments and Proposed New Regulations Related to the Implementation of the Canada - United Kingdom Trade Continuity Agreement.

 United Kingdom Trade Continuity Remission Order, 2021

-6. Remission under the United Kingdom Trade Continuity Remission Order, 2021 (SOR/ 2020-290) is not available for goods imported on or after entry into force of the CUKTCA, which as noted above is April 1, 2021.
+6. Remission under the United Kingdom Trade Continuity Remission Order, 2021 (SOR/ 2020-290) is not available for goods imported on or after entry into force of the CUKTCA, which as noted above was .

-12. For more information concerning CUKTCA Origin Quotas for textile and apparel products and associated permit requirements, consult Notice to Importers Serial No. 1037 Textiles and Apparel for Import to Canada from the United Kingdom under the Canada-UK Trade Continuity Agreement published on the Global Affairs Canada website.
+11. For more information concerning CUKTCA Origin Quotas for textile and apparel products and associated permit requirements, consult Notice to Importers Textiles and Apparel for import to Canada from the United Kingdom under the Canada-UK Trade Continuity Agreement - Serial No. 1037, published on the Global Affairs Canada website.

 Proof of Origin